itthinx/decent-comments/readme.txt

 == Changelog ==

 = 1.3.11 =
-* Improved translations.
+* Added missing translation strings.
-* Added spanish translation.
+* Added the Spanish translation.

 = 1.3.10 =
 * Fixed shortcode attribute strip_tags was not taken into account.